How to make homemade macadamia butter, cheese, and milk from scratch at home. No fancy equipment needed.

 - Dry roast macadamias until lightly brown.
-Allow to cool, then pour into food processor, along with salt, and blend on high until smooth and creamy.
-Every minute or so, stop the food processor and scrape down sides.
+Allow to cool then pour into a food processor or high-speed blender, along with the salt, and blend on high until smooth and creamy.
+Every minute or so, stop the food processor and scrape down the sides.

 - Store in a glass jar in the fridge.
 It will keep for up to 2 months.

 This cheese takes only 5 minutes to whip up, and you don’t even need to soak the nuts beforehand!
 Macadamias don’t require soaking because they’re already so tender and soft.
 They blend up well with just a little help of water.